dijasila/GPAW/doc/exercises/summerschool12.rst

 If the calculation lasts more than a few seconds, submit it to the queue instead of running it directly::

-  $ gpaw-qsub filename.py  XXXX THIS IS CURRENTLY BROKEN XXXX
+  $ gpaw-qsub filename.py

 This will allow the script to be executed on a different host, so the jobs will be distributed efficiently even if many users logged on to the same computer.
+The output from your script will be written to the files :samp:`filename.py.oNNNNNN` and :samp:`filename.py.eNNNNNN` where :samp:`NNNNNN` is a job number.
+Normal output (stdout) goes to the :samp:`.oNNNNNN` file, whereas error messages (stderr) goes to :samp:`.eNNNNNN`.
+Unlike some queue systems these files appear when the job starts, so you can follow job progress by looking at them.

 You can run jobs in parallel, using more CPUs for increased speed, by specifying e.g. 4 CPUs like this::

-  $ gpaw-qsub -pe 4 filename.py  XXXX THIS IS CURRENTLY BROKEN XXXX
+  $ gpaw-qsub -p 4 filename.py

 The ``qstat`` or :samp:`qstat -u {USERNAME}` commands can be used to monitor running jobs, and :samp:`qdel {JOB_ID}` to delete jobs if necessary.
+On the joblist from ``qstat``, you can find the JOB_ID.
+You can also see the status of the jobs, Q means queued, R means running, C means completed (jobs remain on the list for a while after completing).

 Notes and hints